 Because people always say I’m inspirational, they say I should be proud of what I’ve achieved, but I want you to see why I find it hard to.
 I want to show the world that you can do anything, but also show myself that my experiences weren’t in vain.

 I’m typing this a few days after speaking to a life coach and I’ve been thinking about what we discussed.
-I’ve been thinking about my reluctance to have women who have experienced trauma, abuse and bereavement as my nice.
+I’ve been thinking about my reluctance to have women who have experienced trauma, abuse, and bereavement as my niche.
 I’ve been thinking about why I’m hesitant to put myself out there like that.
 I’ve asked myself why I’m so scared to help women like me.

 And it’s not about the women, I suppose it’s more about me feeling ready or good enough.
 I suppose it’s me doubting my impact or relevance, and me running away from anything that feels scary.

 I’m scared, I promise you now.
 Not even of any consequences that come of me sharing my story.
 I haven’t pinpointed what scares me about being vulnerable.

 But I’m going to feel the fear and walk forwards anyway.
 I’m going to own my story, own my past and own my narrative.
 No more hiding behind over people.
 No more keeping myself busy with distractions.